Parlier-NJROTC/Parlier-NJROTC-Server/README.md

 Make sure to also download the Dashboard-Frontend and put it in here, don't worry it will be fine.
 After that go inside that folder and run: sudo bun install && sudo bun run build

+### .env file tutorial

+Look at the lines with `process.env.VARIABLE_NAME` these lines are fetched from the .env file.
+Bun Automatically reads these files to get the process.env.VARIABLES no need to import it.
+The reason why its in the gitignore is because it can contain secrets like usernames and passwords.
+An example .env file will be uploaded to the repo.
+Look at the .env for a bit more info.

 ### Error Handleing

 if an error happens when editing (Mac):